 Research and experience confirms that female candidates face institutional barriers including recruitment practices that perpetuate status quo candidates, voting systems that protect incumbents and limit competition, and legislative norms that make it difficult for women to serve and lead effectively once elected.

 The solution is clear: We must advance institutional reforms to win parity in our lifetimes.
 It’s time to move from short-term strategies focused solely on preparing individual women to navigate a system that holds them back, toward complementary medium-term strategies that dismantle the unfair barriers of that system.
 The United States has a rich history of mitigating unfair advantage through institutional reforms.
 Suffrage, Title IX, the Voting Rights Act, and the Americans with Disabilities Act are all examples of successful civil rights advances that have changed institutions - not the individuals marginalized by those institutions.

 RepresentWomen’s programs are focused on addressing the root of the problem and breaking down the barriers that hinder women’s full participation at every stage of their political career cycle.
 Our programs employ innovative strategies designed for maximum impact and sustained progress toward parity for all women.

 Leveling the political playing field clearly benefits women candidates, but what does this do for all women?
 And what about the other half of the population?
-As it turns out, advancing towards gender parity not only empowers women, but also strengthens our democracy and serves the entire nation.
+As it turns out, improving women’s descriptive representation not only empowers women, but also strengthens our democracy and serves the entire nation.